ProgHazem/webopstaskblog/README.md

+# To run project. open project folder and open your terminal for project path then type 🔽😄
+    docker compose up

-# API Blog with Devise auth token which using JWT
+# API Blog with Devise auth token which using JWT 🔥
-* first to run this project must run bundle install then there api that task want You can see the collection post man and import it your postman
+* first to run this project must run bundle install then there api that task want You can see the collection postman and import it in your postman application to test apis.
-    * ### sing up
+    * ### sing up  ®️
         this api must be post and body contains email , password, name and image with validation email must be unique and valid email and name must be exsist and password must be minumam 8 character.

         http://localhost:3000/auth

-    * ### sing in
+    * ### sing in 🔒
         this api must be post and body contains emal and password.

         http://localhost:3000/auth/sing_in

-    ## the upcoming api using authentication and but header which contains 3 authenticate
+    ## the upcoming api using authentication and but header which contains 3 authenticate  👌 👌 👌
         ** access-token  client uid

     ## posts